-Delete phrases in [] and insert memorandum numb

-The provisions applying to the specified of

-registered under section 155A of the Land Transfer Act 1952
+Delete phrases in [] and insert memorandum number as required The provisions applying to the specified cov enants are those set out in: Memorandum number , re egistered under section 155A of the Land Transfer Act 1952.
 Annexure Schedule 2.

-Attestation

-SIGNED for and on behalf of HER MAJESTY THE QUEEN as Grantor by [] Group Manager Crown Property Signed in the presence of

-Signature of Witness

-Witness to complete in BLOCK letters (unless legibly printed)

-Witness Name

-Occupation

-Address

-Attestation SIGNED for and on behalf of HER MAJESTY THE QUEEN as Grantee by Group Manager Crown Property Signed in the presence of

-Signature of Witness

-Witness to complete in BLOCK letters (unless legibly printed)

-Witness Name

-Occupation
+Attestation SIGNED for and on behalf of HER MAJESTY THE QUEEN as Grantor by [Signed in the presence of Group manager eremit report, Signature of Witness Witness to complete in BLOCK letters (unless legibly printed) Williess to complete in BEOOK letters (unless legibly printed) Witness Name Occupation Address Attestation SIGNED for and on behalf of HER MAJESTY THE QUEEN as Grantee by [Signed in the presence of Signature of Witness Witness to complete in BLOCK letters (unless legibly printed) Witness Name Occupation Address Certified correct for the purposes of the La nd Transfer Act 1952 [Solicitor] for the Grantee